GilianPonte/gilianponte.github.io/_pages/year-archive.md

 **Research**:
 My research focuses on marketing analytics and privacy, with a particular interest in differential privacy, econometrics, and machine learning.
 I explore how to balance data privacy with the ability to derive meaningful insights—both for academic theory and practical applications.

 One of my recent papers was a Best Paper Award finalist at the International Journal of Research in Marketing (2024), and my PhD dissertation was recognized with the EMAC Doctoral Dissertation Award.
-My work has also been featured in the IJRM Newsletter: [“Finding Privacy in a Crowd: The ‘Where’s Waldo?’
-Effect in Marketing Analytics”](https://www.ijrm-newsletter.com/post/finding-privacy-in-a-crowd-the-where-s-waldo-effect-in-marketing-analytics).
+My work has also been featured in the [IJRM Newsletter](https://www.ijrm-newsletter.com/post/finding-privacy-in-a-crowd-the-where-s-waldo-effect-in-marketing-analytics).
  I'm currently developing methods to quantify and manage privacy risks in experimental and modeling contexts, supported by grants from Google and other partners.

 **Academic Background**: